Accessible is another of those words to consider inserting every chance you get.

 Use the word accessible as an adjective as often as possible.

-This year, a teacher provided my son text to read via a PDF.
+A teacher provided my son text to read via a PDF.

 The PDF was not formatted in a way that could be read by a screen reader.
 In addition, it became blurry when it was blown up in size.
 This meant a student with Dyslexia couldn’t access the text via audio or an enlarged format.